German inflation higher again in May: data

 Inflation in Germany, Europe's biggest economy, crept higher in May with consumer prices rising by 0.7 percent year-on-year, preliminary data showed Monday.

 The index had risen in April by 0.5 percent on a 12-month basis, the federal statistics office Destatis said in a statement.

 Using the Harmonised Index of Consumer Prices (HICP) -- the yardstick used by the European Central Bank -- inflation in Germany also rose by 0.7 percent year-on-year in May, still way under the ECB's annual inflation target of just below two percent.

-The final data confirm a preliminary estimate published earlier this month and appear to indicate that the ECB's monetary policy measures are slowly beginning to push up inflation.
+The data nevertheless appear to confirm that the ECB's monetary policy measures are slowly beginning to push up inflation.